willayy/TDA357-Databaser/cheatSheet.md

     BEFORE - the trigger is fired before the operation AFTER - the trigger is fired after the operation INSTEAD OF - the trigger is fired instead of the operation

+    Order of operations SQL
+    FROM
+    WHERE
+    GROUP BY
+    HAVING
+    SELECT
+    ORDER BY

     CASE
         WHEN EXISTS (